 You can use the Android emulator on your local machine to build and debug apps developed remotely on Coder.

 Install Android Studio onto your local machine.

-Start Android Studio, and when prompted, install the SDK.
+Start Android Studio, and when prompted, install the SDK. ![Android SDK

 Create and start a Virtual Device.

-Create a workspace variable called
+Create an environment variable called